-During the Europe Train Challenge we found many countries we would like to visit a second time, but perhaps not that particular city again.
+During the Europe Train Challenge we found many European Cities we would like to visit a second time, but perhaps not that particular city again.
 Often when you have seen a city for 3-4 days, you feel like you have seen most of it, and would be OK with not going there again.

 But there are some places that you can just never get sick of, places you want to go back to again and again without ever getting bored.